digiKam 7.0.0-beta1 is released

 - Zenit M

 This Libraw version is able to process in totality more than 1100 RAW formats.
 You can find the complete list in digiKam and Showfoto through the Help/Supported Raw Camera dialog.
 Thanks to Libraw team to share and maintain this experience.

 On The Road To 7.0.0

 Next major version 7.0.0 will look promising.
 The bugzilla entries closed for this release are already impressive and nothing is completed yet, as we plan few beta before next spring, when we publish officially the stable version.
 It still bugs to fix while this beta campain and all help will be welcome to stabilize codes.

 Thanks to all users for your support and donations, and to all contributors, students, testers who allowed us to improve this release.

 digiKam 7.0.0 source code tarball, Linux 32/64 bits AppImage bundles, MacOS package and Windows 32/64 bits installers can be downloaded from this repository.
 Don’t forget to not use this beta in production yet and thanks in advance for your feedback in Bugzilla.

-We wish you a Merry Christmas and a Happy new year 2020 using digiKam…
+We which you a Merry Christmas and a Happy new year 2020 using digiKam…